-You should train yourself thus: in seeing, there will merely be seeing; in hearing there will merely be hearing; in sensing there will merely be cognizing.
+You should train yourself thus: in seeing, there will merely be seeing; in hearing there will merely be hearing; in sensing there will merely be sensing; in cognizing there will merely be cognizing.
 Ud 1.10

 The Bāhiya Sutta occurs in the first book of the Udāna and it's the 10th sutta in that book, Udāna 1.10.